 One of the most important operations for someone starting to program is print.
-In BASIC, print simply takes all of the values that follow it, transmits them to the PC via the large, white cable and displays them in the "Mote Output" window.
-Printing text requires that the text be contained in quotes, while numbers and expressions can be printed without quotes.
+In BASIC, print simply takes all of the values that follow it, transmits them to the PC via the large, beige cable and displays them in the "Mote Output" window.
+Printing text requires that the text be contained in quotes, while numbers, expressions, and variables can be printed without quotes.
 Multiple values can be printed by separating each value with a comma.